 However, if the manager has to do all this on his own, he will pretty much tumble down like dominos.
 Thus, an expo stand manager needs to know how to delegate with personnel.

-The primary task of the manager is to set the direction on why the company is exhibiting, the strategies, and the tactics the company will use in its exhibition stand booth on the trade show floor.
+The primary task of the manager is to set the direction on why the company is exhibiting, the strategies, and the tactics the company will use in its exhibition stand booth on the expo floor.

 Once the booth manager sets the budget breakdown, he then delegates tasks to the respective groups.
 These include: